Walks from Swanley

 Lunch: A small parade of shops about half a mile south on the A223, and a farm shop, campsite and pub about the same distance north.

-Orpington Station to Swanley Station
+Orpington to Swanley

 A pleasant walk starting and ending with quiet residential streets in Orpington and Swanley, with the peaceful middle section across fields and woods with wild flowers, on tracks that are walking-boot territory in wet weather.
 Several stiles to cross.
 Wide views over Kent/London countryside and with Canary Wharf visible in the distance on a clear day.
 Part of the route follows the Bromley Chelsfield walk and the Windmill Hill Wood Walk.